Subsidiarity

 Subsidiarity is a principle of social organization that holds that social and political issues should be dealt with at the most immediate or local level that is consistent with their resolution.
 The Oxford English Dictionary defines subsidiarity as "the principle that a central authority should have a subsidiary function, performing only those tasks which cannot be performed at a more local level".
 The concept is applicable in the fields of government, political science, neuropsychology, cybernetics, management and in military command (mission command).
-The OED adds that the term "subsidiarity" in English follows the early German usage of "Subsidiarität".
+The OED adds that the term "subsidiarity" in English follows the early German usage of Subsidiarität.
 More distantly, it is derived from the Latin verb subsidio (to aid or help), and the related noun subsidium (aid or assistance).

-The development of the concept of subsidiarity has roots in the natural law philosophy of Thomas Aquinas and was mediated by the social scientific theories of Luigi Taparelli, SJ, in his 1840–43 natural law treatise on the human person in society.
+The development of the concept of subsidiarity has roots in the natural law philosophy of Thomas Aquinas and was mediated by the social scientific theories of Luigi Taparelli in his 1840–1843 natural law treatise on the human person in society.
 In that work, Taparelli established the criteria of just social order, which he referred to as "hypotactical right" and which came to be termed "subsidiarity" following German influences.

-Another origin of the concept is in the writings of Calvinist law-philosopher Johannes Althaus who used the word "subsidia" in 1603.
+Another origin of the concept is in the writings of Calvinist law-philosopher Johannes Althaus who used the word subsidia in 1603.
 As a principle of just social order, it became one of the pillars of modern Catholic social teaching.
 Subsidiarity is a general principle of European Union law.
-In the United States of America, Article VI, Paragraph 2 of the constitution of the United States is known as the Supremacy Clause.
+In the United States, Article VI, Paragraph 2 of the constitution of the United States is known as the Supremacy Clause.
 This establishes that the federal constitution, and federal law generally, take precedence over state laws, and even state constitutions.
 The principle of states' rights is sometimes interpreted as being established by the Tenth Amendment, which says that "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."